emmanuelnanaduodu99/emmanuelduodu/README.md

 Make sure your .pkl files are properly generated using the same preprocessing logic.

-✨ Developed by Rammani Pandey
+✨ Developed by Emmanuel Duodu